haim-barad/action-recognition-compressed-domain/README.md

 Another git if the first doesn't work: https://github.com/Showmax/kinetics-downloader

-1.video2jpeg using:
+ 1. video2jpeg using:
 	  >python utils/video_jpg_kinetics.py avi_video_directory jpg_video_directory

-2.create a file that holds the number of frames:
+ 2. create a file that holds the number of frames:
 	  >python utils/n_frames_kinetics.py jpg_video_directory

-3. If you download through the official crawler you can get the annotation using this   command:
+ 3. If you download through the official crawler you can get the annotation using this   command
 	 >python utils/kinetics_json.py train_csv_path val_csv_path test_csv_path  dst_json_path

      otherwise you can use the annotation file under "annotation_dir".

 **Hmdb51:**
 Download from:
 http://serre-lab.clps.brown.edu/resource/hmdb-a-large-human-motion-database/

-1.video2jpeg using:
+ 1. video2jpeg using:
-python utils/video_jpg_ucf101_hmdb51.py avi_video_directory jpg_video_directory
+	  > python utils/video_jpg_ucf101_hmdb51.py avi_video_directory jpg_video_directory.

-2.create a file that holds the number of frames: python utils/n_frames_ucf101_hmdb51.py jpg_video_directory
+ 2. create a file that holds the number of frames:
+	  > python utils/n_frames_ucf101_hmdb51.py jpg_video_directory.

  3. Annotation you use the ready annotation file in the "annotation_dir".

 **Ucf101:**
 Download from: